Jason Schwartzman • September 29, 2025

 • Corrosion in old metal pipes, leading to leaks or weak points

-While some clogs can be cleared with drain cleaning or hydro-jetting, severe damage often requires excavation to repair or replace the affected section of pipe.
+While some clogs can be cleared with drain cleaning, however severe damage often requires excavation to repair or replace the affected section of pipe.

 🏗️ Step-by-Step: The Excavation Process